 Simone: I’m looking forward to continuing my journey at AnyDesk and being part of a team that positively impacts our customers experience with us.

 Good customer service is essential, and not just for AnyDesk’s Customer Success team.
 The entire customer service sector is in a state of flux.
 Ensuring customers that they receive not only the fastest but also the most superior form of service is now a fundamental pillar of excellent customer success management.
-Preventing customer retention and increasing customer loyalty go hand in hand.
+Increasing customer retention and customer loyalty go hand in hand.

 Sign up for news, tips and more